mpusz/wg21-papers/src/3045R1_quantities_and_units_library.md

 assert(qp2 - qp1 == 20 * m);
 ```

-This time we can't construct quantity point from any quantity.
+This time, we can't construct a quantity point from any quantity.
 In order to prevent potential safety
-issues, when a custom point origin is being used, we always need to provide its object in the
+issues, when a custom point origin is being used, we always need to provide its object in
-expression that results with a quantity point instantiation.
+an expression that results in a quantity point instantiation.

 Similarly to quantities, if someone does not like the arithmetic way to construct a quantity
 point a two-parameter constructor can be used: